codurance/site/_posts/2018-10-01-safety-musings.md

 ## Language Division
 ### Paradigms

-The first time I attended NDC London was the only time I have seen Martin on stage live (on 2014, where I watched presentations by [Scott Wlaschin](https://vimeo.com/113588389) and [Andrea Magnorsky](https://vimeo.com/113716254) that led me to learn F#).
+The first time I attended NDC London was also the first time I have seen Martin on stage live (on 2014, where I watched presentations by [Scott Wlaschin](https://vimeo.com/113588389) and [Andrea Magnorsky](https://vimeo.com/113716254) that led me to learn F#).
 On that presentation he talked about the fact that the Functional Paradigm appeared first, then Object Oriented, then Structured (all within a few years, between the late 50s and early 60s), but then the adoption by the general community was on the reverse: We needed to learn to use Structured programming before we could move to OOP; and we needed to do OOP before we were ready to move to FP.

 My colleague [Richard](https://codurance.com/publications/author/richard-wild/) points to the fact that you can divide these paradigms based on the constraints that they give you: